2015 Pinot Noir Coast Grade Vineyard

 Ben Lomond Mountain

-The 2014 Beauregard Coast Grade Pinot Noir has a dark ruby red core moving to light garnet hues on the rim.
-The nose is well balanced, fruit forward and highly perfumed with the classic coastal California Pinot Noir aromatics we all adore.
-The nose has aromas of preserved black cherry, ripe strawberry, wet roses, wild herbs, damp forest, sandalwood and various exotic oak spices which will integrate more with bottle age.
-The palate is nearly full bodied with flavors which mirror the nose with rich fruit flavors of dehydrated strawberry, ripe black cherry, wet leaves, vanilla bean and oak spices.
+The 2015 Coast Grade Pinot Noir is one of the smallest vintages to date with only 309 cases produced.
+The 2015 vintage was very lean, but produced very high quality fruit.
+With the combination of the drought and the maturing vineyard (this is now the third vintage from Coast Grade) this is a very concentrated Pinot Noir.
+The wine has a dark ruby red core moving to light garnet hues on the rim.
+The nose is well balanced and highly perfumed with the classic Santa Cruz Mountain aromatics we all adore.
+The nose has aromas of preserved black cherry, ripe strawberry, pine forest, wild herbs, and various exotic oak spices which will integrate more with bottle age.
+The palate is nearly full bodied with flavors which mirror the nose with rich fruit flavors of strawberry, ripe black cherry, pine resin, forest floor, vanilla bean and oak spices.
 This wine is delicious now and ideal for drinking upon release and over the next 3-5 years.
-I anticipate this wine will peak between 2018 and 2025, if kept in a cold dark place it will age longer.
+I anticipate this wine will peak between 2020 and 2025, if kept in a cold dark place it will age longer.
 If drinking now decanting is not needed, but in my opinion serving temperature is key.
 Ideally serve in large Burgundy stems at cellar temp or just above depending on your preference (55-65F).
-If you do not have a wine cellar, and it is sitting at room temp (typically about 72 to 78F depending on the time of year), you can simply put the wine in the refrigerator for 20 minutes or so to achieve close to cellar temperature before serving.
-Yes, put red wine in the refrigerator.
-Wine pros do it all the time.
-Trust me, as you start to drink reds closer to cellar temp, or just slightly above, it is hard to turn back.

 Coast Grade Vineyard, located in Bonny Doon, California is owned and farmed by Jim Beauregard.
 Planted in 2008, the 17 acre vineyard sits at an elevation of 1,238 to 1,350 feet on a southwest facing slope.
 Monterey Bay influences combine with sandy loam soil and underlaying limestone to produce wines with minerality and striking acidity.